 Colourful cafe in New York by Reutov Design

-Featuring a bare concrete backdrop with a high-intensity injection of greenery – artificial and otherwise – you’d be forgiven for thinking there’s a ‘lost world’ meets post-apocalyptic ‘nature reclaims the earth’ theme at play.
-But the designer says there’s a finer balance between nature and mankind’s endeavours.
+Featuring a bare concrete backdrop with a high-intensity injection of greenery – artificial and otherwise – you’d be forgiven for thinking there’s a ‘lost world’ meets ‘nature reclaims the earth’ post-apocalyptic theme at play.
+But the designer says there’s a finer balance at play, between nature and mankind’s endeavours.
 “The rich green colour of nature evokes harmony in the soul,” Dmitry explains.
 “With the help of glass and metal materials, we convey how natural style and modern architecture can coexist in tandem.”

 The skilful use of a memorable, high-octane colour palette is somewhat of a signature for Reutov Design, ever since the studio dramatically shifted its approach after nearly ten years into practice.
 “In 2017, I decided to radically change my vision of design and architecture,” Dmitry says, who launched Reutov Design in 2008.
 “I decided to create bright and bold, slightly fantastical interiors.”
 Living up to the revised direction, the colourful cafe in New York is certainly a feast for the eyes – and no-doubt the appetite, too.